How to Become a Tour Pilot in Hawaii - Steps, Reqs, Pay, Insider Info

 Baseline Info

-• Give verbal air tour mid flight
+• They give verbal air tours mid flight

 An Average Day (8 hours)